UdotCASH/uTransmute/README.md

 The goal of this protocol is to provide a standard for app developers to move their tokens and apps between chains.

-Join the main [U.CASH Telegram group](https://t.me/ucash) to discuss ETHxEOS.
+Join the main [U.CASH Telegram group](https://t.me/ucash) to discuss ETHxEOS and its impact on the greater ecosystem.

 ## Built With
 * [EOS.IO](https://github.com/EOSIO/eos) - EOS Blockchain